gdbecker/PersonalLearning/Coaching/Capstone Project/README.md

 ## Acknowledgments

-Thank you to the Frontend Mentor team for providing all of these fantastic projects to build, and for our getting to help each other grow!
+Thank you to my coach, John Tiernan, for all his leadership, support, and challenges to help me grow and thrive to better serve and care for others!